 Earning certification in project management is helpful in learning different communication styles and how to effectively manage stakeholders across a project environment.
 Communication is an integral part of the PMBOK® Guide and the skills that any project manager must-have, so its value cannot be stressed enough.

 Certification also helps to teach the critical technical skills that a project manager needs to be effective in a project environment, including the tools and methods to manage project cost, schedule, risk, and quality.

 Certification is critical since it enables a project manager to learn the needed soft skills as well as the critical technical skills, but one of the critical aspects that help a project manager to effectively manage the day-to-day work of a project is the experience.
 Through experience, a project manager is able to learn that one size does not fit all when it comes to communication styles and leadership styles; a project manager must be able to adjust their style based on the changing needs and status of the project.

 Certification and experience are both critical pieces of the puzzle since they serve different purposes.
-The certification provides a project manager with the tools, theories, and concepts they need to be effective in both soft and technical skills.
+The PMP certification provides a project manager with the tools, theories, and concepts they need to be effective in both soft and technical skills.
 But experience is needed to gain a chance to apply the concepts and tools, which turns theory into practice.
 Of course, this often brings up the chicken-and-the-egg scenario for new students.
 How does one get experience without the job?
-That’s exactly why courses like Simplilearn’s project management certification training offer true-to-life projects that address issues dealing with scope, time and cost, and risk assessment.
+That’s exactly why courses like Simplilearn’s Project Management certification training offer true-to-life projects that address issues dealing with scope, time and cost, and risk assessment.